syncfusion-content/uwp-docs/uwp/sfdatetimerangenavigator/Customization.md

 ![LowerLabelStyle](Customization_images/Customization_img7.jpeg)

-### Label bar visibility.
+### Visibility of label bar

-SfDateTimeRangeNavigator provides the support to customizes its visibility using `LowerLabelBarVisibility` and `UpperLabelBarVisibility` of type `Visibility`.
+SfDateTimeRangeNavigator provides support to customize the visibility of lower bar and upper bar using the `LowerLabelBarVisibility` and `UpperLabelBarVisibility` types.

 ## Thumb Style Customization